rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > We want to understand the nature of contribution to the Rust project both
 > to better understand the shape of community involvement and for cohort analysis.

-### How often have you felt welcome in the Rust community?
+### How often have you felt explicitly welcome in the Rust community?

 Type: matrix